 Either way, you can get it on local television using an antenna.

-If you’re out of market, you aren’t missing by cutting cable.
-You would’ve had to purchase the league’s special package and if you were paying for NFL Sunday Ticket, you probably don’t care about saving money by cutting cable – the prices on those packages are ridiculous.
+If you're out of market, you aren't missing by cutting cable.
+You would've had to purchase the league's special package and if you were paying for NFL Sunday Ticket, you probably don't care about saving money by cutting cable – the prices on those packages are ridiculous.
 Or you can cheat and watch sports online.

-But let’s say, for the sake of argument, you want to cut cable and watch out of market games… you have three options:
+But let's say, for the sake of argument, you want to cut the cable and watch out of market games… you have three options:

 - Go to a local bar and watch it there.
 You knew this already.